Sharon-uoftece/Road_to_Heaven/README.md

-### Hardware game implemented by Verilog, FPGA board, breadboard and a sound sensor.
+### Hardware game implemented using Verilog, and realized using a FPGA board, a breadboard and a sound sensor.